Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 ![]( https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/138300.png) [Master Farmer]( https://retroachievements.org/achievement/99519)
 _ Accumulate 100,000 Gold._

 Money is something you will earn throughout the game as you ship crops and animal goods.
-Just save your money and plant as much as possible and get your farm animals when you can.
-The more you ship, the more cash you get, eventually you will earn the money achievements as you go.
+Just save your money and plant as much as possible and get farm animals when you can.
+The more you ship, the more cash you get, and eventually you will earn the money achievements as you go.

 =-----------------------------------------------------------=

 ![]( https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/138324.png) [Giddy Up!]( https://retroachievements.org/achievement/99529)
 _ Get and name your horse._

-This can be gotten as soon as your first day and I recommend getting it then as well.
-You will need to trigger the cutscene anyway if you wanted to get farm animals anyway.
-All you need to do is head to Green Ranch, leave your farm and go south, and once you get there, it will trigger the scene.
-Get it, name it and you’ll get the achievement.
+This can be gotten as soon as your first day.
+You will need to trigger the cutscene anyway if you wanted to get farm animals.
+All you need to do is head to Green Ranch.
+Leave your farm and go south, and once you get there, it will trigger the scene.
+Get it, name it, and you’ll get the achievement.

 =-----------------------------------------------------------=

 ![]( https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/138327.png) [The Bird is the Word]( https://retroachievements.org/achievement/99526)
 _ Get and name your first chicken._

-This one is simply enough, head to Green Ranch and in the far-right building, enter it and you will have the option to buy livestock.
+This one is simple enough.
+Head to Green Ranch and enter the far-right building.
+You will have the option to buy livestock.
 Buy one, name it and you’ll get your achievement.

 =-----------------------------------------------------------=

 ![]( https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/138295.png) [Poultry Farmer]( https://retroachievements.org/achievement/99449)
 _ Acquire 6 Chickens._

 Just as you did with the first chicken, you can buy all your chickens at Green Ranch until you have a coop with 6 chickens.
 Alternatively, if you want to save money, you can put them in the nesting spot in your coop and they will hatch into baby chicks over time.
 If you are buying, you can only get one chicken per day.
-Also note, do not leave your chickens outside in the winter or rain, or you do not feed them,  they can become sick and eventually die.
+Also note, do not leave your chickens outside in the winter or rain, and if you do not feed them, they can become sick and eventually die.

 =-----------------------------------------------------------=

 ![]( https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/138326.png) [Lively Livestock]( https://retroachievements.org/achievement/99527)
 _Get and name your first barn animal._

 Just like with the chickens, you can buy sheep or cows from Green Ranch.
-They are more expensive but their by products are worth more.
-Go to the ranch and buy either a sheep or a cow, name it and you’ll get the achievement.
+They are more expensive, but their by products are worth more.
+Go to the ranch and buy either a sheep or a cow, name it, and you’ll get the achievement.

 =-----------------------------------------------------------=

 ![]( https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/138323.png) [Livestock Farmer]( https://retroachievements.org/achievement/99530)
 _Have a full barn of livestock._

 Like others, you can head to Green Ranch and buy all your livestock, either cows or sheep, or a mixture of them will work.
-I find it easier to buy them as raising them from birth can take a very long time and close to two months before the calf is born and grown to be able to produce products.
-Also, like with the chickens, do not leave them out in the rain, or in winter and always feed them.
-Also note that you can only buy sheep, only cows can be impregnated.
+I find it easier to buy them, as raising them from birth can take a very long time and close to two months before the calf is born and grown to be able to produce products.
+Also, like with the chickens, do not leave them out in the rain, or in winter, and always feed them.
+Also note that you can only buy sheep, and only cows can be impregnated.

 =-----------------------------------------------------------=